SquareGPS/interview-1/README.md

 Your task is to implement message decoding (see the [TeltonikaRut955Decoder](/src/main/java/com/squaregps/interview/decoders/TeltonikaRut955Decoder.java) class) and extend the tests to verify the values of I/O Elements.

 Please submit the completed assignment as a compressed archive via email to the HR manager.
-We kindly ask you not to clone the repository as public or share your solution on public platforms such as GitHub or any other open-source resources.
+We kindly ask you not to make the repository clone or share your solution on platforms such as GitHub or any other open-source resources.